 The hundreds of millions of dollars granted every year in this sector are helping to prevent and mitigate conflict and build stable, resilient societies across the globe.
 As illustrated by the sample grants in the website and report, the range of activities within this spectrum is wide—from preventing atrocities to training “citizen reporters” in Burundi to more policy-oriented work, such as a project on U.S. drone policy.
 In addition to working on a variety of issues, funders in this field vary in type, regional focus, and average grant size.

 The Peace and Security Funding Index would be enhanced by more detailed grant descriptions.

 Peace and security funders can improve the understanding of their giving by providing more detailed information of a grant’s purpose and objective in their reporting.
-In the report, a majority of the grants we analyzed were included in one of the five “Other” categories, often due to a lack of specificity in the grant description.
-For example, included in “Other–Stability” are grants to Seeds of Peace for “peace educator programs” and to the International Peace Institute for “general operating support.”
+Nearly one-third of the grants we analyzed were included in one of the three “Other” categories, often due to a lack of specificity in the grant description.
 Providing additional detail would benefit the entire field and enable more in-depth analyses in the future.

-Peace and security funders engage in a full range of strategies – from policy advocacy to research and evaluation.
+Peace and security funders dedicate a high proportion of funding to policy and advocacy, and research and evaluation.